federicozanardo/apprendimento-automatico/representation-learning/cnn-cifar10/README.md

 The application of the filter therefore allows to highlight the details of the images in such a way that it is possible to derive their meaning and identify the objects.
 Specifically, a filter consists of a set of multipliers.

 In this project I built a first version of a CNN.
 The second version is an optimization of the first.

+## Dataset
+The dataset is provided by [Tensorflow](https://www.tensorflow.org/datasets/catalog/cifar10).